 Example: It could become clear that your own website plays a different role than initially thought, as customers first look for information on comparison portals.
 It would then be crucial that you can be found here with your products and offers.

-As you will see in a moment during implementation, the customer journey map is also about people's thoughts and feelings.
+As you’ll see in a moment during implementation, the customer journey map is also about people’s thoughts and feelings.
 And this in turn helps you to create the right content and implement it appropriately.
 In this way, you can counteract doubts or negative emotions at the crucial moment.

 What belongs in the customer journey map?